fasibio/GraphqlDockerProxy/README.md

 ## How Does it Work:
 It works without dependencies.
 You can start it in your docker cloud.
 Use it to manage your GraphQL-Microservices.
-With docker labels you can registory your microservices in the proxy.
+With docker labels you can registry your microservices in the proxy.
 The proxy automatically will find your services and add them to the gateway.

 ## How to Start the Proxy